 That is what macros are all about.
 Think of a macro as a series of actions grouped together — like a miniature computer program that can be called upon at any time, to perform some useful task inside of your application.
 A macro is always given a name, so as to be easily referenced at any time in the future.
 Macros are either stored inside of a special file that is available to the parent application (word processing and spreadsheet programs invariably are designed this way), or they are stored in separate text files (this approach is largely limited to programmer's editors).

 OpenOffice.org, the free and powerful office productivity suite that is gaining fans worldwide, supports the creation and use of macros to the same extent as does its main rival, Microsoft Office.
 Writer is the word processing component of OpenOffice.org; its Office counterpart is Word.
 Both applications support macros, using quite different variations of the BASIC programming language.

-There is an extensive amount of information that one would need to learn in order to master the development of macros in Writer, so in this article we can only scratch the surface.
+There is an extensive amount of information that one would need to learn in order to master the development of macros in Writer, so in this article I can only scratch the surface.
 But it will be enough to give anyone an idea as to what is involved and how to begin creating one's own macros.

 The Easy Way

 If all of the actions that you wish to capture inside a macro, can be performed entirely using the keyboard and pointing device, then the fastest way to make a new macro is to use the macro recording feature built into the given application.
-Let's use our earlier example to illustrate how to do this in OpenOffice.org's Writer.
-Specifically, we will replace all occurrences of the string "Acme, Inc." with "XYZ, Inc." in the current document.
+I'll use our earlier example to illustrate how to do this in OpenOffice.org's Writer.
+Specifically, I will replace all occurrences of the string "Acme, Inc." with "XYZ, Inc." in the current document.

 Begin the recording process by choosing the menu item Tools > Macros > Record Macro.
 A small dialog box will pop up, containing a single "Stop Reporting" button.